kingluddite/web-dev-notes/frontend/react/wesbos/230n-react-4-beginners/05-write-html-with-jsx.md

 </form>
 ```

-Only when inside JSX do you need to use this syntax for comments.
-When outside JSX and in JavaScript, use the standard `//` or `/* multi-line` comments
+* Only when inside JSX do you need to use this syntax for comments
+* When outside JSX and in JavaScript, use the standard `//` or `/* multi-line` comments

-Emmet makes this super easy!
+* Emmet makes this super easy!

 **tip** Don't use JSX comments like this